Call Us Today: (203) 853-6300

 Required Minimum Distributions (RMDs) are the amounts the government says you must withdraw each year from traditional IRAs, 401(k)s, and similar accounts once you reach a certain age.
 In simple terms: Uncle Sam gave you a tax break when you saved — now they want their share back.

-As John F. Davenport, licensed attorney in New York and Connecticut and founder of J. Davenport Advisors and Davenport & Associates in Norwalk, CT, often tells people from across the country: “RMDs aren’t optional — but with smart planning, you can minimize taxes and protect more for your family and legacy.”
+As John F. Davenport, licensed attorney in New York and Connecticut and founder of Davenport & Associates in Norwalk, CT, often tells people from across the country: “RMDs aren’t optional — but with smart planning, you can minimize taxes and protect more for your family and legacy.”

 Key RMD Rules in 2026 (Easy Breakdown)